vitawebsitedesign/blog/_posts/2019-10-01-parallelizable-nunit-fixtures-and-testcases.md

 `ParallelScope.Self` is the fourth option, and is all about allows us to get what we want.

 > "the test itself may be run in parallel with other tests"

-> "Valid On: Classes, Methods"
+> "valid on: classes, methods"

 ```c#
 [Parallelizable(ParallelScope.Self)]